sjbrown/misc_work/resolution_cards/notes.md

  * Classes and levels are tools to manage the balance of the game.
 Players might be able to unbalance the play experience
  * Especially if the players & GM can just decide on a new skill name, write it on a card and say "Here ya go"
+ * The GM **must** understand that there are situations where a character doesn't have certain possibilities available to them.
+  * Rolling a d20 can *always* get you a critical success or critical failure
+  * Resolution cards can get you into situations where you never will
+   * eg, no crit successes while: -2 penalty in Anchor, tired in Anchor, -1 and tired in Bulb, etc.

 ----
 # Thematic flips: